inclusi-blog/gola-ui-web/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn start:dashboard`

+Runs the app in the development mode along with webpack dashboard.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />